 Having a car in Calgary is a significant asset because the public transport system isn’t as comprehensive as that of other major Canadian cities, and this can add significantly to your overall cost of living expenses in the city.
 That said, if you find yourself near C-Train or bus routes, a monthly pass ($103) is good value.
 An individual bus or train fare sets you back $3.30 per journey, but the C-Train is free to use between downtown stops.

-Car running costs in Calgary are relatively cheap, and a litre of gas costs around $1.25 (as of November 2018).
+Living costs in Calgary when it comes to running a car are relatively cheap, and a litre of gas costs around $1.25 (as of November 2018).
 The city is well served with Uber and taxi services, while you should also consider Car2Go if you want to drive but don’t feel like buying a car.
 Hiring one of these shared cars for short journeys can work out much cheaper than a taxi alternative.